jbcodeforce/yarfba/docs/serverless/lambda.md

     If it runs out of IP@ then we will have EC2 error types like `EC2ThrottledException` and the function will not scale.
 So be sure to have multiple AZ/ subnets and enough IP@.

-* For the function to access to the internet, route outbound traffic to a NAT gateway in a the public subnet in our VPC.
+* For the function to access to the internet, route outbound traffic to a NAT gateway in one public subnet in the VPC.
 * To establish a private connection between the VPC and Lambda, create an interface VPC endpoint (using AWS PrivateLink).
-Traffic between our VPC and Lambda does not leave the AWS network.
+Traffic between the VPC and Lambda does not leave the AWS network.

     ```sh
     aws ec2 create-vpc-endpoint --vpc-id vpc-ec43eb89 --vpc-endpoint-type Interface --service-name \